Content

 In fact, several studies have found that sildenafil appears to increase the time to ejaculation, improve sexual satisfaction, and increase self-confidence and frequency of sex in men affected by premature ejaculation.

-Other ED medications that may help include tadalafil (Cialis®), avanafil (Stendra), or chewable ED meds like Hims Hard Mints.
-But you should always ask your urologist before using ED medications for PE.
+Other ED medications that may help include tadalafil (Cialis®), chewable ED meds like Hims Hard Mints, or Sex Rx + Climax Control, a 2-in-1 treatment for ED and PE.

-You may be able to stop PE immediately using simple behavioral techniques that help delay orgasm and ejaculation.
+You may be able to alleviate PE symptoms using simple behavioral techniques that help delay orgasm and ejaculation.
 These include the stop-start method and the squeeze technique.

 The squeeze technique.
 This technique involves either you or your partner squeezing your penis at the point where the glans (the head of your penis) meets the shaft when you feel you’re approaching orgasm and ejaculation.
 Like the stop-start method, this stimulation can act as a reset before you continue sexual activity.